HabitRPG/habitica-ios/README.md

 $ pod install
 ```

-During installation, cocoapods-keys will prompt for some of the keys used in the proyect.
+During installation, cocoapods-keys will prompt for some of the keys used in the project.
 Use any random value for debugging, the real values are only required when uploading a final build to the app store.

 CocoaPods requires that you open the *Habitica.xcworkspace*.